 Our hotel for two nights is at Bayeux where dinner the first night is included.

 Day two we ride to the German Cemetery at La Cambe, where 21,222 soldiers are commemorated.
-We continue to St Mere Eglise where we visit the Airborne Museum, and then on to La Pointe du Hoc, the cliff-face between Utah and Omaha beaches.
+We continue to La Pointe du Hoc, the cliff-face between Utah and Omaha beaches then on to St Mere Eglise where we visit the Airborne Museum.
 A late afternoon return to Bayeux allows those who wish to visit the British Cemetery to do so.
 This evening is at your leisure, there are plenty of restaurants close to our hotel.

-On day three there is the option to visit the Bayeux Tapestry before we travel towards St Nazaire, the base for the German “U-Boats” during the war.
-Our hotel is situated a short ride from the town and dinner is again included this evening.
+On day three there is the option to visit the Bayeux Tapestry before we travel towards St Nazaire, the base for the German “U-Boats” during the war and the site of the dry docks against which Operation Chariot was launched.
+Our hotel is situated near a pretty fishing village and dinner is again included this evening.

 The next morning we visit the original “sous-marin” pens and entry is included to board the floating French attack submarine – L’Espadon – the only submarine open to the public in France.
 We then ride on to our hotel at La Rochelle, where the evening is again spent at your leisure.
 This popular French resort has a maze of cobbled back streets to explore and numerous restaurants to choose from.

 On day five we move on to Oradour sur-Glane, the “martyr village”, whose 642 inhabitants were massacred on 10 June 1944.
 The men-folk were rounded up and shot, the women and children herded into the church and burned alive.
 The village has been left untouched, providing a poignant reminder of the atrocities of the war.
 Entry to the Memorial Centre is included.
-Tonight is spent at a hotel in a town nearby where there are several restaurants to choose from.
+Tonight is spent at a hotel with an outdoor swimming pool in a town nearby where there are several restaurants to choose from.

-Day six we ride to Le Mans stopping to visit the Saumur Tank Museum en route.
-Dinner in a nearby restaurant is included this evening.
+Day six we visit the Saumur Tank Museum en route to final hotel.
+Dinner in a local restaurant is included this evening.

 The final day we head back to Le Havre, stopping off at the museum at Montormel which overlooks the “Falaise Gap” (“La Chambois – Falaise Poche”).
 The museum outlines the final battles of Normandy, which took place on the doorstep of Bike Normandy!
-Our home has stunning views over the Falaise Gap, which saw 100,000 Germans encircled in August 1944.
+(Our previous home for 16 years is here with stunning views over the Falaise Gap, which saw 100,000 Germans encircled in August 1944.)

-During this tour we will stay mainly in small, independent hotels and your luggage will be transported in our back-up van for your comfort.
-The van will follow the same route and will be available to deposit helmets, jackets etc during the stops.
+During this tour we will stay mainly in small, independent, biker friendly hotels.
+Your luggage will be transported in our van which will follow the same route as the Tour and will be available to deposit helmets, jackets etc during the stops.

 Approx riding stats: Total 1000 miles; longest day 195 miles; no motorways